ssanjanapai/is477-fall2023-final-project/README.md

 The selected dataset for this project is Car Evaluation Dataset, sourced from the UCI Machine Learning archive (https://archive.ics.uci.edu/datasets)

 ## Analysis and Visualization
+## Analysis:
+The analysis of the Car Evaluation Dataset reveals insightful patterns and model performance metrics.
+The summary statistics provide a comprehensive overview of the dataset, capturing essential characteristics.
+A bar chart depicting the distribution of car evaluation classes illustrates the dataset's class balance.

+Utilizing a Decision Tree classifier, the model is trained on the dataset, achieving an accuracy of 0.96.
+The confusion matrix further details the classifier's performance, showcasing how well it predicts each evaluation level.
+The results are saved in a classification results file, offering a concise summary of the model's accuracy and the confusion matrix.

+The heatmap visualization of the confusion matrix enhances interpretability, providing a clear representation of the model's predictive performance across different evaluation levels.
+Overall, the analysis offers a robust understanding of the dataset and the effectiveness of the employed classification model.
 #### Summary Statistics

 The dataset underwent a thorough analysis to derive summary statistics, which are available in the [summary_statistics.csv](./results/summary_statistics.csv) file.